olegabu/sgx-netting/README.md

 [Java code](doc/SemiLocalCompressionAlgorithm.java) as reference.
 *Deliverables*: a compiled library with the implementation, an executable to run it, unit tests.
 Input to the library: a matrix of payments in clear text.
 Output: matrix of the results in clear text.
-1. put the library into the enclave to run the algo.
+1. put the library into the enclave to run the algo *Deliverables*: an executable that establishes an enclave and runs the algo from the library.
+Input and outputs are still clear text
-*Deliverables*: an executable that establishes an enclave and runs the algo from the library.
-Input and outputs are still clear text.
+1. create a service that receives encrypted input as rows to the matrix one by one, calculates once it's received all inputs and outputs encrypted results.
-1. create a service that receives encrypted input as rows to the matrix one by one, calculates once it's received all inputs and makes results available for the parties to query.
+*Deliverables*: an executable that takes inputs as files of one dimensional arrays of numbers representing a row in the input matrix plus a public key; outputs are files with arrays of resulting numbers encrypted by the party's public key
-*Deliverables*: an executable with an http endpoint to receive inputs and respond to queries for results
+1. http or grpc endpoint to receive inputs and respond to queries for results
 1. add remote attestation query endpoint
 1. put in a docker container